 Visual SourceSafe 2005: A version control system is an absolutely essential tool once you have multiple developers or versions of software floating around.
 There are of course much better version control systems as of 2024 but I would lose all the version history with all my code if I was to migrate to a newer system.

-MicroAngelo: Great little icon browser and editor.
+MicroAngelo: A Great little icon browser and editor.